open/close all folders

-- The areas added by the first two DLC packs have their own color palettes.
-The industrial setting of The Pitt has a red-brown wash, whereas Alaska in Operation Anchorage is tinted blue, in keeping with its winter themes.
-However, the fourth DLC, Point Lookout, cranks the wash of the main game Up to Eleven, complete with a thick green haze (which was probably added to hide the lack of detail outside of the playable area).
+- The areas added by some of the DLC packs have their own color palettes.
+The industrial setting of The Pitt has a red-brown wash, whereas Alaska in Operation Anchorage is tinted a wintry blue.
+Point Lookout cranks the wash of the main game Up to Eleven, complete with a thick green haze (which was probably added to hide the lack of detail outside of the playable area).